identity-com/credential-commons/README.md

   INVALID: -1, // Credential structure and/or signature proofs is not valid, or credential is expired
   PROOFS: 0, // Credential structure and/or signature proofs are valid, including the expiry
   ANCHOR: 1, // Attestation Anchor struture is valid
-  GRANTTED: 2, // Check if the owner grantted the usage for the specific request
+  GRANTED: 2, // Check if the owner granted the usage for the specific request
   BLOCKCHAIN: 3, // Attestation was validated on blockchain };
 ```